TYW-Lab/TYW-Lab.github.io/_pages/research.md

 <div style="font-size:14pt;line-height:1.5;margin-left: -50px;justify">
     <div class="row">
         <div class="columntext">
             Recent advances in AI, including reinforcement learning, multimodal, few-shot learning, and large language models, will generate long-lasting impacts on how we conduct scientific research, from how experiments are desinged and performed to how the results are analyzed and circulated.
-In this regard, we are keen on exploring ways state-of-the-art AI models and tools can be leveraged for making experimental designs through reinforcement learning, improving instrumentation through adaptive training, and creating novel devices through inverse design.
+In this regard, we are keen on exploring ways state-of-the-art AI models and tools can be used to accelerate scientific research and rethinking the roles human researchers play in science.
         </div>
         <div class="columnfig">
             <img src="../images/research/AI_4_science.png" width="120%"/>